charlieegan3/personal-website/content/posts/2021-05-08-authorization-dsls-in-go/index.md

 **[Golang Handler](https://github.com/charlieegan3/logic-authz-dsl-playground/blob/main/internal/handlers/golang/create_friend_request.go)**

 This is a CS101-esque search of the social graph to find a path between the two users.
 I guess there's likely a shorter implementation, but this one is intended to be easy to skim.
-Right away, we can see this authorization check is more complex.
+Right away, we can see this authorization check is more complex and involves a rather gnarly for loop and breadth first search.

 ```go
 // find path of mutual friends